mjrouser/home-assistant.io/source/_integrations/icloud.markdown

 ## Setup the integration

-There is two ways to integrate iCloud in Home Assistant
+There are two ways to integrate iCloud in Home Assistant

 ### Via the frontend